jamesleesaunders/d3-ez/README.md

 ## D3 Easy Reusable Graphs, Charts and Components

 **D3.EZ** is a library of reusable graphs and charts which use [D3](http://www.d3js.org/).
-Inspired by Mike Bostock's tutorial [Towards Reusable Charts](http://bost.ocks.org/mike/chart/), the aim of the library is to harness the power of D3, whilst simplifing the process of creating graphs and charts making D3. **D3.EZ** makes it easier for people who are still learning JavaScript or D3 to quickly produce data visualisations with mimimal code.
+Inspired by Mike Bostock's tutorial [Towards Reusable Charts](http://bost.ocks.org/mike/chart/), the aim of the library is to harness the power of D3, whilst simplifying the process of creating graphs and charts making D3. **D3.EZ** makes it easier for people who are still learning JavaScript or D3 to quickly produce data visualizations with minimal code.

 Gist (bl.ocks) Examples:
 * [Discrete Bar Chart](http://bl.ocks.org/jamesleesaunders/8ba1fb5657d6bc7286be)